 kubectl create -f [dir]/client.yaml |

 The provided NCache client is extremely intelligent when it comes to creating connections within the cluster.
-All this client needs is the name of the service that it needs to talk to for it to automatically discover all the underlying NCache cluster nodes for a given cache present inside your Azure Kubernetes cluster.
+All this client requires is the name of the service that it needs to talk to for it to automatically discover all the underlying NCache cluster nodes for a given cache present inside your Azure Kubernetes cluster.

 The most feasible advantage of using NCache in AKS is that you do not need to provide IP addresses of the cache pods for client connection.
 The headless discovery service you created before is responsible for providing IP addresses of the cache pods to your client application at runtime.